Click to learn more about each Staff member.

 Neal graduated from Haverford College with a Bachelor of Arts degree, and Bryn Mawr College with a Master of Social Service.

-Neal has been a member of Kol Ami since 2007, along with his wife Ann and their two daughters, Isabelle and Lily.
+Neal has been a member of Kol Ami since 2007, along with his wife Ann and their two children, Isabelle and James.
 They chose Kol Ami because of its warm, friendly atmosphere, and its welcoming attitude toward interfaith couples.

 Neal and his family live in Elkins Park.
 In his spare time, Neal enjoys camping with his family and reading.

-“I am enjoying spending time in all the classes and am loving getting to know the children and families at Congregation Kol Ami.”
+“I am enjoying spending time in the toddler class and am loving getting to know the children and families at Congregation Kol Ami.”